 - 7. Click the Default Value cell of node Transparency and set the value to zero. - 8.
 Set the Default Value of node Size to 80. - 9.
 Set the Default Value of node Label Font Size to 10, to increase readability. - 10.
-Also change the edge \mathbf{Width} to 6.
+Also change the edge Width to 6.
 Now your network looks like the following:

-11. Open the Image Manager under View \rightarrow Open Image Manager...
-Download this exclamation mark icon and then add it to Image Manager by clicking the Add Images button and then selecting the downloaded icon.
+11. Open the Image Manager under $View \rightarrow Open Image Manager...$ Drag and Drop this the image list which automatically adds it to the manager.